 25 Sep Tax Treatment Payments on Termination of Employment

-This is very far from the case and the circumstances in which a termination payment might be treated in this favourable manner for tax purposes are in fact very restricted.
-The situation has in fact been getting worse in recent years because H M Revenue have tried to interpret the legislation as narrowly as possible and review (frequently in an aggressive manner) all payments of this sort.The favourable tax treatment referred to above will only be available where the payment is damages or compensation to an employee for loss of rights on termination of their employment.
-Otherwise any payment (including the value of post cessation of employment benefits in kind but excluding approved pension contributions, liability/indemnity insurance, counselling, outplacement services and retraining courses) is likely to be part of the earnings from their employment and taxable in full including national insurance contribution liability.
+In certain circumstances, a lump sum payment to an employee on the termination of their employment may be tax-free.
+Where tax-free treatment is available it’s usually limit at £30,000.
+Employers believe that all payments compel to employees in these circumstances will be tax-free up to £30,000.This is very far from the case and the circumstances in which a termination payment might be treated in this favorable manner for tax purposes are in fact very restricted.
+The situation has in fact been getting worse in recent years.
+HM Revenue has tried to interpret legislation as narrowly as possible and review (frequently aggressively) all payments of this sort.The favorable tax treatment referred to above will only be available where:

+- Otherwise, any payment (including the value of post-cessation of employment benefits in kind but excluding approved pension contributions, liability/indemnity insurance, counseling, outplacement services, and retraining courses) is likely to be part of the earnings from their employment and taxable in full including national insurance contribution liability.

 The payments made to an employee whilst serving notice are subject to PAYE (tax and NIC) in the normal way.
-This would be the case even if the employee is on “garden leave” during this period It is of course possible that an employer might decide to terminate the employment at an earlier date by making a payment in lieu of notice (“PILON”).
+This would be the case even if the employee is on “garden leave” during this period.
+It’s, of course, possible that the employer decides to terminate employment earlier by making payment in lieu of notice (“PILON”).
 If the contract of employment in question specifically provides for a payment to be made to the employee as an alternative to working notice, then the payment is always subject to PAYE (tax and NIC).
+If the contract of employment doesn’t give the employer rights to payout notice period then any such payment is non-contractual.
+Non-contractual PILONs might still be taxable if HMRC shows it’s the employer’s “custom and practice” to make such payments on the cessation of employment.
+PILONs are therefore very often open to challenge by HM Revenue whether they are contractual or not.

-If an employee is given notice for poor performance (appropriate disciplinary procedures having been followed) then any earnings during the period in which that notice is being worked, will be taxable in the same way as outlined above.
-In practice many employees in these circumstances will go on garden leave or receive a PILON and the tax treatment is exactly the same as previously described under the heading of resignations i.e. is there a contractual right to receive the sum or not and if not, is it “custom and practice” to make such payments?
-Where a dismissal is concerned it is probably harder for H M Revenue to argue that an employee has an implied right to receive such a payment if there is no written contractual entitlement.
-However care should be exercised in respect of the dismissal of owner-managers as H M Revenue will expect that the employer should do everything to mitigate any potential loss and usually this would involve owner-managers being required to work notice periods (generating taxable remuneration) rather than receiving lieu of notice payments (potentially tax-free up to £30,000 assuming no contractual entitlement exists and/or it is not custom and practice to make such payments).
+Where a dismissal is concerned it is probably harder for HM Revenue to argue that an employee has an implied right to receive such a payment if there is no written contractual entitlement.
+However, care should be exercised in respect of the dismissal of owner-managers as HM Revenue will expect that the employer should do everything to mitigate any potential loss and usually, this would involve owner-managers being required to work notice periods (generating taxable remuneration) rather than receiving lieu of notice payments (potentially tax-free up to £30,000 assuming no contractual entitlement exists and/or it is not custom and practice to make such payments).

 Compromise agreements are often very difficult to evaluate from a tax point of view and expert advice will usually be required.
-H M Revenue look at these carefully to see what the employee has agreed to do in return for the payment.
-To the extent that they can identify that a compromise agreement is merely enshrining the employee’s contractual rights, or that it is a payment in return for giving restrictive undertakings as to future conduct, then they will often argue that the payment under such agreements is taxable or at least partly taxable.
-All employers should ask a tax advisor to review the wording of compromise agreements before they are finalised.
+H M Revenue looks at these carefully to see what the employee has agreed to do in return for the payment.
+To the extent that they can identify that a compromise agreement is merely enshrining the employee’s contractual rights, or that it is a payment in return for giving restrictive undertakings as to future conduct, then they will often argue that the payment under such agreements is taxable or at least partially taxable.
+All employers should ask a tax advisor to review the wording of compromise agreements before they are finalized.

-Notwithstanding the above, it should be noted that where employers contribute to the legal costs of the employee HM Revenue will usually allow this to occur on a tax free basis.
+Notwithstanding the above, it should be noted that where employers contribute to the legal costs of the employee HM Revenue will usually allow this to occur on a tax-free basis.

 Retirement or Quasi-Retirement